4strid/mouse-control.autohotkey/README.md

 You can also use the WASD keys if they're more natural to you than vim movement keys.
 Switch into and out of WASD mode with `Win Alt r`

-WASD mode persists through changes into and out of Insert mode.
+WASD mode is now the default for Normal Mode.

 - `wasd` move the mouse
+- `WASD` jump to edges of the screen
+- `C` jump to center the screen
 - `r` left click
 - `t` right click
 - `y` middle click